kabelwerk/sdk-react-native/docs/KabelwerkInbox.md

 ### `renderWelcomeBanner`

-Called to render something just above the inbox items when the user has neither posted nor received any messages yet.
+Called to render a welcome banner just above the inbox items when the user has neither posted nor received any messages yet.
 The default is not to render anything.

 ### `onInboxItemPress`